Solar Oven Partners

 Why Are Solar Ovens Needed?

 For a third of humanity, a hot meal means cooking over an open fire.
-(Solar Cookers International).
-As such, with 40% of the population of the Dominican Republic living in poverty, the woman of the household is frequently balancing the purchase of cooking fuel against buying adequate and healthy food to feed the family.
+More than 40% of the population of the Dominican Republic live in poverty.
+The women of the household are frequently balancing the purchase of cooking fuel against buying adequate and healthy food to feed the family.

 Cooking with charcoal, traditional fuel in countries like the Dominican Republic, is unhealthy.
-Solar Ovens eliminate the resulting air pollution and reduce cases of respiratory and eye disease (also burns) among women and children who tend cooking fires.
+Solar Ovens eliminate the resulting air pollution and reduce cases of respiratory and eye disease, burns among women and children who tend cooking fires.

 How Can I Help?